top of page

 Applying:

-• Only admit to certain school or college at UMich, not a specific major/program.
+• Only admit to a particular school or college at UMich, not a specific major/program.

-• There are 14 different schools and colleges, but applicants can apply to seven schools/colleges at UMich as a prospective student.
+• There are 14 different schools and colleges, but applicants can apply to seven schools/colleges at UMich as prospective students.

-• For the other seven schools/colleges, students have to be either a sophomore or junior to apply.
+• For the other seven schools/colleges, students must be either sophomores or juniors to apply.

 • College of Engineering: